Dragon Age: Inquisition – Trespasser: Development and release

 On August 29, 2015, during PAX Prime 2015, BioWare announced the imminent release of Trespasser.
 Then-creative director at Bioware, Mike Laidlaw, previously noted that BioWare was humbled by Inquisition's positive reception and intended to support the game with further DLC content.
 Unlike the lighthearted tone presented by a DLC pack like Mass Effect 3: Citadel, Trespasser explores "the tensions of a world that no longer needs a savior", offers "hints at what might come next" in the franchise, and allows players to define the legacy of their player characters.
 Laidlaw compared the political tensions presented in Trespasser to the Krogan genophage storyline in the Mass Effect series, and noted that the good the organization can do is sharply contrasted against the potential threat they may pose as a powerful, border-crossing and self governing organization.
+An earlier version of the story involved Sten, the qunari companion from Dragon Age: Origins arriving to apprehend the Inquisitor, and Skyhold, the player's base of operations, being destroyed by explosives.

 Trespasser was released on September 8, 2015, for Microsoft Windows, PlayStation 4, and Xbox One.
 It is made available for download via access codes bundled with physical copies of the Game of the Year edition of Inquisition for PC, PlayStation 4 and Xbox One, released on October 6, 2015.